BBQ rotisserie recipes are real timesavers and this rotisserie chicken recipe is no exception.

 If you've got a little extra time and can let the chicken marinate overnight in the Garlic Ginger marinade then the flavors are even more impressive.

 The other "trick" to this rotisserie recipe is to "stuff" the chicken with lemon, lime and garlic before inserting the rotisserie spit so the flavors infuse into the meat as it cooks.

 A hint of curry and some red pepper flakes gives this barbecue chicken fantastic flavor and adds a little color to the chicken when it's cooked.Read Reviews/Leave Comments

 Note: for best results marinate the chicken 3 hours up to overnight.

-Also, the cook time is based on BBQ heat level, cook until internal temperature is 165F.
+The cooking time is based on BBQ heat level, cook until internal temperature of the meat is 165F.

 What you'll need:

 For the marinade: